22dalarbi/Python-Final-Project-By-David-Larbi-/README.md

 # Python-Final-Project-Preposal-By-David-Larbi-
-A Tidbyt app for Septa Train Servicec
+A Tidbyt app for Septa Train Services